 - Overall, how will I know that learning has taken place?

-- Student learning data is then automatically captured in real-time and displayed in an interactive, digital dashboard in AEFIS.
+- Learn how individual students’ learning data is then captured in real-time and displayed in a digital dashboard.